 There are a few differences.
 MSC CIVMARs work for the Federal government; regular merchant mariners work for private shipping companies.
 We supply the Navy; commercial merchant mariners most often supply private industry.

-First, complete and submit an Information Request Form.
-After completion of the IRF, if the applicant meets the minimum employment requirements for the position they are interested in he/he can complete and mail in an official application package.
 All those who apply for employment are screened for all necessary paperwork, and then they are added to a certificate list for the position for which they are applying.
 If you’re selected, you’ll be called and offered employment.
 We’ll give you a reporting date and discuss with you some of the specific job duties you’ll have.
 (All applicants applying for employment do not necessarily get hired.
 Veteran’s preference is a factor in the hiring decision.)